-This collaborative learning solution seeks to keep learning relevant, impacting, and continuous.
+This blended learning solution seeks to keep learning relevant, impacting, and continuous.
 Through a digital partnership, they strive to offer high engagement.
 While noted to be effective in driving change, El Design has some limitations in terms of how much time may be required to get started.

-This custom LMS for small business has a group of instructional and creative designers that seeks to create world-class programs that engages learners and produces desired outcomes.
+This custom blended learning solution has a group of instructional and creative designers that seeks to create world-class programs that engage learners and produce desired outcomes.
 While extremely well designed, Inno-Versity has some technical aspects that are a bit complex and not as user-friendly as some learners may require.

 Training and teaching are the primary functions of Electa Live.
 There are some complaints that lagging is a problem; nonetheless, the tracking and reporting features are noted to be positive.

-Obsidian Learning has been around for a while, so it has a strong reputation.
+Obsidian Learning has been around for a while, so it has a strong reputation for digital learning.
 It provides access to a wide range of delivery methods.
-Some users note that the different ways to engage in content are not as diverse as other LMS portals.
+Some users note that the different ways to engage in the content are not as diverse as other LMS portals.

 A flexible design is part of this blended learning model.
 It has a practical concept that keeps things simple.
 In some ways, that simple can be limiting though for users seeking to really keep their learners engaged.